We have saved a total of for our clients since 2015

 Copyright and Images

-Particular care should be taken when using their party images, such as photos, on your website.
+Particular care should be taken when using third-party images, such as photos, on your website.
 Many image rights owners use web crawling technology to identify the use of unlicensed images.

-The author in his capacity as a solicitor has personal experience in representing numerous website owners who have been sued for image copyright infringement.
+The author, that’s me, Stephen, in my capacity as a solicitor, have personal experience in representing numerous website owners who have been sued for image copyright infringement.
 It happens more frequently than it should with the number of excellent free and paid image libraries available.

-If your copyright is infringed then you may wish to send a copyright infringement notice requiring the infringing party to remove the content.
-If they do not comply you can send a DMCA Takedown Notice to require their Internet Service Provider company to remove the infringing content.
+If your copyright is infringed, a sensible first step is to send a copyright infringement notice requiring the infringing party to remove the content.
+If they do not comply, you can send a DMCA Takedown Notice to require their Internet Service Provider to remove the infringing content.

-Whilst not required under the CDPA we recommend adding the copyright (©) to the footer of your website, along with the tear and your name, or that of your business.
-Doing so notify third parties that you treat your content as benefiting from copyright protection, and this is a requirement for copyright protection in many countries.
+Whilst not required under the CDPA, we recommend adding the copyright (©) to the footer of your website, along with the year and your name, or that of your business.
+Doing so notifies third parties that you treat your content as benefiting from copyright protection, and this is a requirement for copyright protection in many countries.

 ACTIONABLE TIP: Only use licensed images on your website.